C171017/Social-Network-Columbia-Barnard/README.md

 [Click here to see the Visualization](https://c171017.github.io/Social-Network-Columbia-Barnard/) Newest updates:
-Added black border to mark the boundary
+Added black border to mark the boundary.

-Added script to automatically load the data
+Added script to automatically load the data.

 ## 📖 Background